lsphillips/crumble/README.md

 * `name` (String, required) - The name of the cookie.
 * `path` (String, optional) - The path of which the cookie will be sent.
 Defaults to `/`.
 * `domain` (String, optional) - The (sub)domain of which the cookie will be removed from.
 The domain can only be a domain that the current document is in, however cookies can cross subdomains.
-Defaults to the domain of the document.
-If set to `.`, it will remove the cookie from the primary domain of the document and all of it's subdomains.
+If set to `.` the cookie will be removed from the root domain of the document.
+Defaults to the domain of the document (i.e. the value of `document.cookie`).
 * `secure` (Boolean, optional) - Indicates whether the cookie should only be removed over HTTPS connections.
 Defaults to `false`.

 Example usage: